 - Ensure all pieces of clock are secure — ensure the clock movement is properly secured to the seatboard and that the seatboard is properly secured to the case.

 - Remove weights from clock and label them so that they are put back in their proper location.
 Not all weights are the same!
-It is best to use gloves or paper when touching the weights and penulum.
+It is best to use gloves or paper when touching the weights and pendulum.
 Wrap weights in paper or cloth to prevent them from being damaged during transport.
+Also remove any loose items such as finials, frets, keys and/or tubular bells.

-- Remove the pendulum by unhooking it — typically you can do this by holding the pendulum and pushing up and bringing it slightly towards you then down.
+- Remove the pendulum by unhooking it — typically you can do this by holding the pendulum and very gently, pushing up and bringing it slightly towards you then down.
 It may also help to hold the leader, then try to unhook it.
 You can open the side doors (frets) of the grandfather clock or remove the hood (bonnet) to help you visualize this process.
 The pendulum can be secured to a board for safe transport.

-- Once your weights and pendulum are removed, you can tape the chains or cable to the back of the clock case using painter’s tape.
+- Once your weights and pendulum are removed, you can tape the chains or cables to the back of the clock case using painter’s tape or rubber bands.
 This will keep them from moving around during transport.

 - If your clock has chime rods, they can be silenced/secured by puncturing them through a sheet of bubble wrap.